Reality (David Bowie album): Music and lyrics

 Compared to Heathen, the music on Reality is mostly straightforward rock and pop rock, with a more direct and aggressive sound.
 Consisting of mostly original compositions, the album includes two cover songs originally slated for Bowie's scrapped follow-up to his 1973 covers album Pin Ups: the Modern Lovers' "Pablo Picasso", written by Jonathan Richman released on their eponymous studio album in 1976, and George Harrison's "Try Some, Buy Some", originally recorded by Ronnie Spector in 1971 before Harrison recorded his own version in 1973.
-Author James E. Perone writes that the two tracks match the album's autobiographical tones compared to other covers Bowie made throughout his career, which were more often chosen for similar musical styles.
+The author James E. Perone writes that the two tracks match the album's autobiographical tones compared to other covers Bowie made throughout his career, which were more often chosen for similar musical styles.
 Other covers recorded during the sessions included the Kinks' "Waterloo Sunset" and Sigue Sigue Sputnik's "Love Missile F1-11".
 The principle sub-theme of Reality concerns thoughts on ageing.
-Following an assortment of "extreme" characters from a "gluttonous rock star vampire" to various diminished figures, biographer Chris O'Leary draws comparisons to The Man Who Sold the World (1970).
+Following an assortment of "extreme" characters from a "gluttonous rock star vampire" to various diminished figures, the biographer Chris O'Leary draws comparisons to The Man Who Sold the World (1970).